blu-bird/blubird/README.md

 Has stuff for the Lagrangian and Hamiltonian and other things in the cool, swirly `mathcal` font.

 ### Dirac Notation and Commutators
-Supports all that jazz, from my (incomplete) transcription of TJ Quantum/Electrodynamics (2018-2019) class notes.
+Supports all that jazz, from my (incomplete) transcription of my Quantum/Electrodynamics (2018-2019) class notes.

 ### MATH 2230/40 Notation
 Any other notation that's not the above stuff that appears in Hubbard (5th ed.) is here.
 Some notes: